 If a gym offers a large number of amenities, it’s more likely that the membership will be more expensive.
 This often means the difference between the most up-to-date equipment and basic workout machines, and having a gym with a swimming pool and sauna also on-site.

 The type of gym can also heavily affect prices.
-For example, many gym’s that offers 24-hour access may not actually cost more than one that has determined opening hours as often they have gated access points, allowing for less or no staff team to be present.
-Conversely, local independent gyms often have a customer friendly staff team on hand to support you, this however often means a slightly higher membership price.
-Additionally, CrossFit gyms, training gyms and fitness boot camps will also charge more than their national competitors.
+For example, many gyms that offer 24-hour access may not actually cost more than one that has determined opening hours as often they have gated access points, allowing for less or no staff team to be present.

 If you’re looking for a personal trainer to help you on your fitness journey while you’re at the gym, you’ll have to pay an additional cost on top of your monthly membership price.
 The different costs of a personal trainer vary depending on their experience and what you want to get from the session.